nevermined-io/nvm-docs/docs/tutorials/connect-cli.md

 :::note Use Case

 As a content creator I want to tokenize a fractal I created.
 I want to make available **10 editions** of it, and sell them for **100 USDC** each of them.
-Whoever owning one of these editions will be able to have **exclusive access** to the fractal file.
+Whoever owns one of these editions will be able to have **exclusive access** to the fractal file.

 :::